 The Very Rev. Emily Richards was called to serve as our sixth Rector in June of 2009.
 Emily is a native Kentuckian where she grew up as a member of Christ Church Cathedral in the Diocese of Lexington.
 She recalls fond memories of singing in the Cathedral Girls Choir and participating in youth activities in her parish church as well as in the Diocese.
 Emily felt the stirring of the Spirit during her young adult years as she discerned a call to ordained ministry.
 She graduated from The School of Theology at The University of the South (her undergraduate alma mater) with a Master of Divinity.
 She was ordained to the priesthood in 2003.
 Before being called to St. Peter’s, Emily served as vicar of St. Alban’s Episcopal Church in Morehead, KY and then Assistant Rector of St. Stephen’s Episcopal Church in Ridgefield, CT.
 In the Diocese of Pennsylvania, Emily currently serves as the Dean of the Montgomery County Deanery and is a member of the Philadelphia Episcopal Cathedral Chapter.

 Emily has been blessed with a fruitful and varied ministry as a priest of the Church.
-At the heart of Emily’s ministry is her call to witness to the redeeming power of Christ’s love for all people and to create communities where all are invited to experience the healing grace of Jesus Christ through the sacramental life of the Church.
+At the heart of Emily’s ministry is her call to witness to Christ’s love for all people and to create communities where all are invited to experience the healing grace of Jesus Christ through the life of the Church.

-Emily’s husband Daniel Richards, daughter Maggie and Jack Russell Terrier, Ellie, bring great joy to her life and are all very much a part of the St. Peter’s family.
+Emily’s husband Daniel Richards and daughter Maggie bring great joy to her life and are very much a part of the St. Peter’s family.
 She feels very blessed to have them share this journey with her.
 When she’s not busy in her ministries as priest, wife and mother, Emily enjoys reading a good book on the beach, exploring new places, entertaining friends and family in her home and cheering on her Kentucky Wildcats basketball team.

 Emily feels very privileged to serve alongside the faithful people of St. Peter’s as together they continue to be rooted in love, to grow through God’s grace and to reach out to all!